1965 Cheoy Lee Offshore 27 sloop – now for sale

 Her original horse traveler blocks were replaced with a traveler bar, provided from another Cheoy Lee of the same period, in 2008.

-The emergency tiller, kept under the quarterberth bunk.
+The emergency tiller is currently kept in the stowage area under the quarterberth bunk.

 She sports her original pedestal and wheel, but with additions of an Edson offset pedestal guard in 2008, Edson engine controls with Edson wheel brake in 2001, and a Furuno radar display in 2009.